How to Make Money on YouTube Shorts in 2026

 Some of the highest-earning niches are actually perfect for this faceless approach:

 Going faceless removes the huge hurdle of being on camera, opening the door for anyone with solid ideas and a consistent work ethic to build a monetized channel.
+Our guide on how to start a faceless YouTube channel walks through the full setup process.

 Nope!
 This is a major point of confusion for new creators.
 YouTube actually created two separate paths to qualify for the YouTube Partner Program (YPP), making it much more accessible for creators who focus on Shorts.